 - Is the analysis credible?

 - Is the threat model credible?

 - Is this representative of commercial systems today?

 - Did Diebold follow best practices?

 - Are the FHF results reproducible?

-- Did Felton's lab follow a round methodology in analyzing the machine?
+- Did Felton's lab follow a sound methodology in analyzing the machine?

-- Having read the analysis of the Diebold machine, are you surprised that Sequoia used a threat of law suite to prevent Felten's lab from analyzing their machine? - Having seen this analysis of a fielded commercial system, are you more or less concerned about the discrepencies observed in Union County elections?
+- Having read the analysis of the Diebold machine, are you surprised that Sequoia used a threat of law suit to prevent Felten's lab from analyzing their machine? - Having seen this analysis of a fielded commercial system, are you more or less concerned about the discrepencies observed in Union County elections?

-Do you like Oregon's vote by mail system?
+- Do you like Oregon's vote by mail system? - Are Appel's comments on Minnesota relevant to voting in Oregon?